A Closer Look at the History and Use of Cocaine

 The Basics of Cocaine

 The negative side effects of cocaine use are varied and depend on both the dosage and the person using it.
-These may include insomnia, paranoia, anxiety, increased body temperature, faster heart rate and nausea/vomiting.
+They may include insomnia, paranoia, anxiety, increased body temperature, faster heart rate, and nausea/vomiting.

 Long-term users who snort cocaine run a high risk of damaging cartilage and mucosa in the nose, which can ultimately create a hole in the nasal septum.
-The people who inject cocaine, like all IV drug users, are at risk of developing dangerous infections directly related to use of dirty needles and communicable diseases.
-Life-threatening problems such as kidney failure, seizure, stroke and heart attack can also occur.
+People who inject cocaine, like all IV drug users, are at risk of developing dangerous infections directly related to the use of dirty needles and communicable diseases.
+Life-threatening problems such as kidney failure, seizure, stroke, and heart attack can also occur.

 Additional concerns include cocaine’s highly addictive qualities.
 Although it is not believed to cause physical dependence, many people find cocaine to be highly addictive on a psychological level, making it extremely difficult for heavy or frequent users to quit without professional help.
 That said, many people who use cocaine do so without experiencing addiction and other severe problems, as researchers like Dr. Carl Hart of Columbia University have pointed out in the past.

 Who Uses Cocaine?

 The Western world was first introduced to cocaine during the 19th century, when many physicians began marketing it as a cure-all “wonder drug.”
 The most famous early advocate was the legendary psychoanalyst Sigmund Freud.
 However, since the cocoa plant is indigenous to South America, people in that region were likely aware of the plant’s effects long before the 19th century.

 Contemporary cocaine culture in America took off in disco clubs during the 1970s, where the drug fueled all-night parties at iconic establishments such as Studio 54 in New York City.
 Today, powder cocaine remains popular among the wealthy and within the college crowd.